Brumble Guides.

 Least expensive areas:

-The pattern is clear: rural areas with lower population density, less traffic, and lower crime rates enjoy much cheaper insurance.
+Rural areas with lower population density, less traffic, and lower crime rates enjoy much cheaper insurance compared to busy urban centres.

 You can't easily change where you live just to save on insurance, but you can take steps to reduce your premium:

-Park your car more securely: If you have access to a garage or private driveway, use it and tell your insurer
+Park your car more securely: If you have access to a garage or private driveway, use it and tell your insurer.
+Off-street parking reduces the risk of theft and damage.

 Choose your car wisely: Some cars are cheaper to insure than others, even in expensive areas.
 See our guide on cheapest cars to insure.

-Increase your voluntary excess: Agreeing to pay more if you claim can reduce your premium
+Increase your voluntary excess: Agreeing to pay more if you claim can reduce your premium.
+Just make sure you set it at an amount you can afford.

 Student car insurance is notoriously expensive, with the average UK student paying around £2,722 per year.
 This guide explains why premiums are so high for those in full-time education and what you can do to bring costs down legally.